Skip to content

-Audit Group delivers statutory audit services and independent assurance for businesses across the UK.
+Whether your company has just exceeded the audit thresholds, you are looking to change auditors, or your board has mandated a formal tender, we deliver the audit you need without the disruption you fear.
+Audit Group provides statutory audit services for companies, groups and subsidiaries across the UK.
 We’re part of Jack Ross Chartered Accountants – ICAEW-regulated, established in 1948 and based in Manchester.
 Our audit team works with owner-managed companies, charities, solicitors’ practices, public sector organisations and foreign subsidiaries.

 An audit is an independent examination of your financial statements.
 It checks whether your accounts give a true and fair view of the company’s position, in line with UK accounting standards and the Companies Act 2006.
 A financial audit looks at the numbers, but the process also covers how those numbers are produced – testing internal controls, accounting judgements and risk areas.